LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/metadata.md

 The `Get`/`Set` methods without the `ByKey`/`ByDictKey` allow you to set root dict keys, e.g. `SetMetadata("typeName", "Xform")`
 The `ByKey`/`ByDictKey` take a root key and a key path (with `:` if nested), e.g. `SetMetadataByDictKey('assetInfo', "data:version", 1)` which will result in `{"assetInfo": {"data": "version": 1}}`

+### Creating custom metadata fields via plugins <a name="metadataPlugin"></a>
+We can easily extend metadata fields via plugins.
+We cover this in detail in out [metadata plugin](../plugins/metadata.md) section.

 ### Reading metadata documentation strings (High level API) <a name="metadataDocs"></a>
 This is quite useful if you need to expose docs in UIs.